 Signed in as:

 We sure are complex creatures, yes?
 Understanding one's own complexities -- particularly as they shift and evolve over time -- can often feel challenging.
 The safe container of the therapy space can facilitate your process, allowing for deeper, more complete awareness, acceptance and liberation.
 Any and all aspects of identity can be known, including roles you find yourself in, social categories that feel right or wrong or both, unique aspects that make you you.
-As a member of the queer community, I bring personal and professional experience to bear in this realm of identity work.

 Whether it's with yourself, an intimate partner, your child, a friend, a family member or co-worker, relationship is an arena ripe with opportunity to heal or harm.
 The good news is we have great, evidence-based approaches to relating that apply across the board, and the skills and understandings of these approaches can be learned!
 My work is grounded in attachment theory, narrative therapy and trauma-informed care, always applying an intersectional lens.
 I'm also trained in the Gottman Method, a type of therapy for partners that allows for a thorough assessment of the strengths and challenges of a relationship, making possible a very targeted process that creates felt and measurable improvement.